hannahishimwe/FakeProfileDetection/README.md

 ## Running the Notebooks in Google Colab

-To use the notebooks and run the code on **Google Colab**, follow these steps:
+As explained in more detail in the file, this is the necessary step:

-### Step 1: Clone the Repository to Google Drive
+### Clone the Repository to Google Drive
 On first-time access, uncomment the following lines in the notebook to clone the repository into your Google Drive:

 ```python